Welcome to my income report for February 2019

 - Somehow integrate user authentication and registration process into React frontend and Django backend

-My second project based on Flask React stack is progressing well.
+My second project based on the Flask React stack is progressing well.

 I learned how to create DB models in Flask, more importantly how to display and filter data using Jinja2 templating system.

-If it goes well, I might finish minimum viable product next month.
+If it goes well, I might finish the minimum viable product next month.

 In its core, MVP will display a list of fixed income products and calculate optimal asset allocation.